-However, as fatty acids are a slower fuel source, the body will have to upregulate mitochondrial density for better utilization.
-This will increase mitochondrial density within a muscle cell and promote the formation of slow twitch muscle fibers over the more carbohydrate-dependent fast twitch fibers.
+Fatty acids are more difficult to break down to use as a fuel source.
+This forces the body to up-regulate mitochondrial density in order to better utilize fat.
+This increases mitochondrial density within a muscle cell and promotes the formation of slow twitch muscle fibers over the more carbohydrate-dependent fast twitch fibers.
 This increased number of mitochondria in the working muscles contributes to a higher ability to burn fat and, interestingly, absorb pyruvate from converted lactate under load (4,5*).
-Counter intuitively, training slowly and spending the majority of your time below VT1 will give you a considerable boost to your endurance abilities and your performance at higher workloads.
+The net effect of this, counter intuitively, is that training slowly and spending the majority of your time below VT1 gives you a considerable boost to your endurance ability and your performance at higher workloads.

 Despite these benefits, low intensity training alone is not enough to provide the stimulus to be able to perform at a high level.
 Some training time must also be spent at higher intensities.
-The ratio of this training distribution is somewhat close to 80/20 in favor of easy training sessions, although the exact distribution varies between individuals.
+The ratio of this training distribution is somewhat close to 80/20 in favor of easy training sessions, although the exact distribution varies between individuals and training goals.
 Nevertheless, using 80/20 as a baseline would be highly beneficial for athletes of all activity levels.

 For a runner doing five sessions per week, the optimal structure might be to use Tuesdays and Saturdays as hard interval days, with easy sessions below VT1 on Wednesdays, Thursdays and Sundays.
 As a general rule of thumb, including two intense sessions in a week is a good strategy, with all other sessions being easy.
 Another strategy, perhaps more in line with people who are not bound by weekly cycles, is to use a four-day approach.
 This means alternating easy, long and hard sessions so they always loop around in the same rhythm.
 This could be set up as “easy - hard - easy - long”.
 The easy sessions would then always be under VT1, the hard sessions would feature interval training, and the longer session only differing from the easy ones in their duration.